tnc-ca-geo/video-importer/README.md

         camera_name   - the name of the camera (as parsed from the filename) host          - the URI/IP address of the segmenter being used port          - the port to access the webserver of the segmenter
-    returns: this function returns a dctionary describing the new camera, including the camera ID note - it is required that there is at least one property in this dictionary called 'camera_id', that is the unique ID of the camera as determined by the service this function is registering the camera with.
+    returns: this function returns a dictionary describing the new camera
+             NOTE: the response from the register_camera function must include a field named camera_id, which is the unique ID assigned by the service used to register this camera_name.

-    description: this function is called when a new camera is found by the import script, if a camera needs to be registered with a service before content from that camera can be segmented then the logic for registering the camera should exist in this function.
+    description: this function is called when a new camera is found by the import script.
+                 If a camera needs to be registered with a service before content from that camera can be segmented then the logic for registering the camera should exist in this function.
-                 For Camio, this function POSTs to /api/cameras/discovered with the new camera entry.
-It is required that the "acquisition_method": "batch" set in the camera config for it to be known as a batch-import source as opposed to a real-time input source.
     """
 ```

-#### POST Video Content Function
+#### `post_video_content` Function

 After cameras have been registered, the video-importer loops over the video files in the directory and sends
 them to the segmenter with all the information collected from the files and from the camera registration.